pulkin/micropython/ports/gprs_a9/CONTRIBUTING.md

 ## Contributing

+Besides reporting and fixing bugs, there is a number of issues suitable for new-commers, please consult **Issues** on github.
-Useful information for maintaining this port.
+This file includes some useful information for maintaining this port.

 ### General information